Nimitz-class aircraft carrier: Strike groups

 When an aircraft carrier deploys, it takes a Carrier Strike Group (CSG), made up of several other warships and supply vessels that allow the operation to be carried out.
 The armament of the Nimitz class is made up only of short-range defensive weapons, used as a last line of defense against enemy missiles and aircraft.
 As with all surface ships, an aircraft carrier is particularly vulnerable to attack from below, specifically from submarines.
 An aircraft carrier is a very expensive, hard to replace, and strategically valuable asset, and therefore it logically has immense value as a target.

 As a result of its target value and vulnerability, aircraft carriers are always escorted by at least one submarine for protection.
 The other vessels in the Strike Group provide additional capabilities, such as long-range Tomahawk missiles or the Aegis Combat System, and protect the carrier from attack.
 A typical Strike Group may include, in addition to an aircraft carrier: up to six surface combatants, including guided-missile cruisers and guided-missile destroyers, used primarily for anti-aircraft warfare and anti-submarine warfare, and frigates/guided-missile frigates, prior to their retirement from USN service.
-When the Navy commissions a new class of frigates (FFG(X)), they will again accompany CSGs.
+Guided missile frigates will again accompany CSGs when the Navy commissions the USS Constellation (FFG-62), the lead ship of the Constellation-class.
 Also making up part of the group is one or two attack submarines for seeking out and destroying hostile surface ships and submarines and an ammunition, oiler, and supply ship from Military Sealift Command to provide logistical support.
 The numbers and types of vessels that make up each strike group can vary from group to group, depending on deployments, mission, and availability.